Margarine: Invention and early distribution

 Newspaper ad for an American oleomargarine product, 1919.
 Product made by the American company Swift & Company from by-products of the animal processing business.

-The principal raw material in the original formulation of margarine was beef-fat.
+The principal raw material in the original formulation of margarine was beef fat.
 In 1871, Henry W. Bradley of Binghamton, New York, received US Patent 110626 for a process of creating margarine that combined vegetable oils (primarily cottonseed oil) with animal fats.
 In 1874, the first commercial cargo arrived in the UK.
 By the late-19th century, some 37 companies were manufacturing margarine in the US, in opposition to the butter industry, which protested and lobbied for government intervention, eventually leading to the 1886 Margarine Act imposing prohibitive taxes and fees against margarine manufacturers.

-Shortages in beef-fat supply, combined with advances by James F. Boyce and Paul Sabatier in the hydrogenation of plant materials, soon accelerated the use of Bradley's method, and between 1900 and 1920, commercial oleomargarine was produced from a combination of animal fats and hardened and unhardened vegetable oils.
+Shortages in beef fat supply, combined with advances by James F. Boyce and Paul Sabatier in the hydrogenation of plant materials, soon accelerated the use of Bradley's method, and between 1900 and 1920, commercial oleomargarine was produced from a combination of animal fats and hardened and unhardened vegetable oils.
 The Great Depression, followed by rationing in the United States and in the United Kingdom, among other countries, during World War II, led to a reduction in supply of animal fat and butter, and, by 1945, "original" margarine had almost completely disappeared from the market.
-In the United States, problems with supply, coupled with changes in legislation, caused margarine manufacturers to switch almost completely to vegetable oils and fats by 1950, and the margarine industry was ready for an era of product development.
+In the United States, problems with supply, coupled with changes in legislation, caused margarine manufacturers to switch almost completely to vegetable oils and fats by 1950, spurring new product development.